 Much like the crew of any respectable starship, we were born in many different countries.
 We’re now united in hard work on intriguing worlds.

-Kitfox Games is run by its co-founders Tanya X. Short, Jongwoo Kim, and Xin Ran Liu, but could not function without the valuable work and expertise of its employees, currently including such amazing folks as Marcelo Perez, Henk Boom, and Ben Kybartas.
+Kitfox Games is run by its co-founders Tanya X. Short, Jongwoo Kim, and Xin Ran Liu, but could not function without the valuable work and expertise of its employees, currently including such amazing folks as Marcelo Perez, Kira Boom, Victoria Tran, Steph Caskenette, and Alex Bull!

 Kitfox Games has four core values: